My Son Sanctuary locates in a valley in the mountain, 45 km from Hoi An Ancient Town, and nearly 70 kilometers from Da Nang City.

 Travel from Hoi An to My Son

-Traveling from Hoi An to My Son to discover the most mysterious Holy Land in Vietnam, you can easily move there by any motorbike, bus, or private car.
+Traveling from Hoi An to My Son to discover the most mysterious Holy Land in Vietnam, you can move there by any motorbike, bus, or private car.

 A private car